jhpyle/docassemble/_docs/interviews.md

 browsers, such as Safari, might block the content because of [Cross-Origin Resource Sharing] concerns.

+If you set the [`allow embedding`] directive in the [Configuration] to `True`, then a flag on the cookies will be set so that cross-site cookie sharing is allowed.

-If you encounter this issue, you may want to configure your **docassemble** site so that it runs on the same domain as your host site.
+If this doesn't solve the problem, you may want to configure your **docassemble** site so that it runs on the same domain as your host site.
 You can do this if you can configure the host site to use a proxy.
 For instructions on how to do this, see the subsection on